alex-petrenko/sample-factory/docs/get-started/running-experiments.md

 Once the experiment is started the link to the monitored session is going to be available in the logs (or by searching in Wandb Web console).

-### Runner interface
+### Launcher interface

 Sample Factory provides a simple interface that allows users to run experiments with multiple seeds (or hyperparameter searches) with optimal distribution of work across GPUs.
 The configuration of such experiments is done through Python scripts.

-Here's an example runner script that we used to train agents for 6 basic VizDoom environments with 10 seeds each:
+Here's an example launcher script that we used to train agents for 6 basic VizDoom environments with 10 seeds each:

 ```
 from sample_factory.launcher.run_description import RunDescription, Experiment, ParamGrid